alanzhaonys/user-ingestion/README.md

 * If dead letter queue has too many messages

 ### Security
-* Auth0 Action allows to save secrects as enviornment variables, plus we use API key for the API Gateway
+* Auth0 Action allows to save secrets as environment variables, plus we use API key for the API Gateway
 * SNS and SQS are encrypted at rest using a customer managed KMS key (AWS managed `alias/aws/sqs` or `alias/aws/sns` keys can be used with this setup.
 [See limitations here](https://repost.aws/knowledge-center/sns-topic-sqs-queue-sse-cmk-policy).)

 ### What's Next